t3knomanzer/maxmix-website/_blocks/home-pillar-10.md

 ---
-title: Accessible
+title: Simple
 icon: ios-adjust.svg
 ---

-Designed to be easy and fun to build and use.
+Designed to be accessible, maxmix is easy and fun to build and use.